RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m2-guides/decisions-authoring.md

     ![Business Central Decision Table Columns]({% image_path business-central-decision-table-columns.png %}){:width="600px"}

+12. Click on the _Save_ button to save the decision table.

-13. Next go to the `Columns` tab and Click on `Insert Column`.
+14. Next go to the `Columns` tab and Click on `Insert Column`.
 This time we are adding an Action, the Right-Hand-Side of a rule.
 This action will be fired when the conditions are met.
 Select `Set the value of a field` and click next.

-14. We want to set the risk scoring property of the `FraudData` object.
+15. We want to set the risk scoring property of the `FraudData` object.
 So in the dropdown menu select the object `FraudData` bound to the variable `data`.Click Next.

     ![Business Central Decision Table Columns Action Data]({% image_path business-central-decision-table-columns-action-data.png %}){:width="600px"}

-15. Select the field `disputeRiskRating` and click Next.
+16. Select the field `disputeRiskRating` and click Next.
 We don't have a list of values so click Next.
 Type `Risk Scoring` as the header for the column and click Finish.

     ![Business Central Decision Table Columns Action Data Finish]({% image_path business-central-decision-table-columns-action-data-finish.png %}){:width="600px"}

+17. Click on the _Save_ button to save the decision table.

-16. Go back to your `Model` tab, which should show the following decision table.
+18. Go back to your `Model` tab, which should show the following decision table.

     ![Business Central Decision Table Columns Action Data Finish Model]({% image_path business-central-decision-table-columns-action-data-finish-model.png %}){:width="600px"}